 Final Thoughts About Our Horseshoe Bend Slot Canyon Tour

 We both really enjoyed the laid-back nature of our Secret Canyon tour.
 It was our first time being inside a slot canyon and having such a positive experience made us want to visit more slots on our American southwest road trip.

 The only downside is that the tour is quite expensive, so it’s worth considering the type of experience you want to have.
 For me, the price was worth it to avoid being rushed through in a crowd.
 I’ll pay more for a smaller, more intimate tour than an assembly line-like one any day.

 Even though Secret Canyon is a wonderful alternative to Antelope Canyon, that’s not to say that Antelope isn’t worth visiting as well.
 We decided rather last minute (the night before) to book a tour of Lower Antelope Canyon and were glad we did because it was stunning.
 However, the actual tour experience was the complete opposite of what we enjoyed at Secret Canyon.
 Still, we were happy to have seen both canyons and discover what makes each of them special.

 I hope that Horseshoe Bend Tours keeps Secret Canyon a small-group experience because I’ve seen too many places lose their magic because of over-tourism.
 It would be a shame for that to happen here.

 Tips for Visiting Secret Canyon

-Tours: Secret Canyon can only be visited by guided tour and Horseshoe Bend Tours has exclusive access.
+Tours: Secret Canyon can only be visited by guided tour and Horseshoe Bend Slot Canyon Tours has exclusive access.

 - There are usually 3-5 tours per day, depending on the time of year.
 Tours typically depart between 9:00 am and 4:30 pm, but this can change depending on daylight hours.
 We went at 9:00 am in early January and as you can see from the pictures, we saw some nice colours but it was still a bit dark in places.
 Maybe there would be more light in the canyon closer to mid-day.